Radbuglet/arid/crates/arid/README.md

 most common way to define new arenas but this is only a pattern and, so long as you can properly implement the `ObjectArena` trait, you can do basically anything here.

-Let's start by defining creating a new-type structure to wrap an [`Arena`](https://docs.rs/arid/latest/arid/arena/struct.Arena.html).
+Let's start by defining creating a new-type structure to wrap a [`RawArena`](https://docs.rs/arid/latest/arid/arena/struct.RawArena.html).
 Each slot actively allocated in the arena will have three fields: the actual value, its [`KeepAliveIndex`](https://docs.rs/arid/latest/arid/keep_alive/struct.KeepAliveIndex.html) so we can upgrade a given [`RawHandle`](https://docs.rs/arid/latest/arid/arena/struct.RawHandle.html) to its corresponding [`KeepAlive`](https://docs.rs/arid/latest/arid/keep_alive/struct.KeepAlive.html), and our custom metadata named `frobs`.